vsadykov/TEBBS/README.md

 savitzky_golay - set it to be equal to 1 to apply the Savitzky-Golay smoothing filter for GOES light curves (scipy.signal.savgol_filter with approx 30s window and cubic polynomial fit)

+extend_50 - option to return curves which are 50% longer than the flare (set to 1).
+Default is 20% of the flare (set to 0).

 ### Output parameters:

 fluxes - fluxes of the GOES X-ray data during the flare